ovdojoey/doloop/README.md

       concat += data;
     });

-Here we are looping through all the files in `__dirname/scripts` and storing the data from each file in `concat`.
+Here we are looping through all the files in `scripts/` and adding the data from each file to `concat`.
 At first glance you may think you could use `concat` outside of the loop, however because this is working asynchronously `concat` will be an empty string.
 To use data created or modified in the loop use the `build()` method which is only fired after the preceding loop has finished.